jcanosan/who_is_that_matching_network/README.md

 This project is part of the Master's Thesis project for the MLT programme at the University of Gothenburg.

 ## Requisites
-These are the requisites to replicate this robot using the same hardware (Kinect v1).
+These are the requisites to run this robot using the same hardware (Kinect v1).
 Potentially, this robot could run with any RGB camera as long as it is supported by the ROS community.

 - [ROS Kinetic](http://wiki.ros.org/kinetic)
 - [An OS supported by ROS Kinetic](http://wiki.ros.org/kinetic#Platforms)